MEET OUR STAFF

 ZOPHIA BAUCOM

-While in New York, Zophia worked as a freelance dancer on numerous contemporary ballet projects, including a collaboration with world-renowned artist Reza Farkhondeh.
-In addition to performing, she has been a dedicated instructor for the past eight years, teaching a wide range of dance styles at various studios across North Carolina, New York, and New Jersey.
-Her students have gone on to perform professionally in national commercials and share the stage with artists such as Justin Bieber and Mariah Carey.
+In addition to performing professionally, Zophia has dedicated more than eight years to dance education, teaching a wide range of styles at studios throughout North Carolina, New York, and New Jersey.
+Her students have gone on to work professionally in national commercials and share the stage with artists including Justin Bieber and Mariah Carey.

 Admin Assistant | NHSDA Sponsor